 While the word “scholarship” is in the name, let’s first make one thing clear: this is more of a contract than it is a scholarship.
 In return for tuition, the recipient will owe time in service as a commissioned officer in the Army, Navy, or Air Force.
-So when kind, naive folks point out that you are graduating medical school debt-free, you can rightfully respond that there is no such thing as a free lunch (or medical education) and that the military will always get its due (which it will).
-By the way, if the person pointing this out is a recruiter, tread carefully and realize that their intentions are to sell you on the program.
+So when naive folks point out that you are graduating medical school debt-free, you can rightfully respond that there is no such thing as a free lunch (or medical education) and that the military will always get its due.
+If the person pointing this out is a recruiter, tread carefully and realize that their intentions are to sell you on the program.
 They can be great resources, but it would be wise to consider their bias.

 Keep in mind that the military loves a good multi-tool.
 In this case, a general medical officer (physicians who have completed internship only) is a “satis-excellent” choice for most units' needs.
 If you are looking to specialize or sub-specialize, competition within the military match system can be fierce, and it's not uncommon for match rates for a given specialty to be much worse in the military than on the civilian side of the house.

 For instance, I have participated in this match (formally referred to as the Joint Service Graduate Medical Education Selection Board) four times.
 I have successfully matched only twice.

 I am no Osler, nor am I a slouch.
 Because the selection process favors physicians who are finishing a general medical officer tour or who are “out in the field”, graduating medical students are generally prioritized last for training.
 So if you are a fourth-year medical student competing for a rare specialty position against a group of more senior physician-officers, you will probably want a letter of recommendation from Hippocrates to be seriously considered.